-American requires that not only must your pet remain in his carrier during the entire flight but the carrier must remain under the seat.
-AA requires that a soft-sided kennel needs to fit under the seat, but there is some leniency as to its size.
+American requires that your pet must remain in its carrier during the entire flight, and the carrier must remain under the seat.
+AA requires that the soft-sided kennel fit under the seat, but there is some leniency regarding its size.
 Hard-sided kennels are permitted but cannot exceed 19 inches long, 13 inches wide, and nine inches tall.

 AA's Travel Requirements

-Because animals are sensitive to extreme heat and cold, American will not allow animals to fly if the forecast includes temperatures over 85 degrees Fahrenheit.
-Pets are generally not allowed to fly if the forecast calls for temperatures before 45 degrees Fahrenheit, although exceptions can be made with a note from a vet.
+Because animals are sensitive to extreme heat and cold, American Airlines will not allow animals to fly if the forecast includes temperatures over 85°F. Pets are generally not allowed to fly if the forecast calls for temperatures below 45°F, although exceptions can be made with a note from a vet.

-As of 2021, the Centers for Disease Control and Prevention has prohibited pets from high-risk countries for rabies from traveling to the United States.
+As of 2021, the Centers for Disease Control and Prevention has prohibited pets from high-risk countries for dog rabies from traveling to the United States.
 Service dogs may be allowed with the proper permit.